kobotoolbox/kpi/.tx/README.md

 ## Automation

-See automation implementation details for pushing at `release-2-stabilize.yml` and for pulling at `release-3-tag.yml`.
+See automation implementation details at `transifex.yml`, `release-2-stabilize.yml` and `release-3-tag.yml`.

 Here's how to run those GHA scripts locally, but mind the timing when to do it: